-The increasing volume and attendant complexity of waste generation resulting from the rapid population growth, change in public consumption patterns, deficiencies in the existing regulatory framework and refuse disposal facilities, gave rise to a plethora of unsustainable waste management practices in Lagos State.
+The increasing volume and attendant complexity of waste generation resulting paper editing the rapid population growth, change in public consumption patterns, deficiencies in the existing regulatory framework and refuse disposal facilities, gave rise to a plethora of unsustainable waste management practices in Lagos State.

 Thus in 1977, following the Festac Festival hosted in Lagos that attracted nationals from different countries across the world, Lagos earned a global notoriety as the ‘dirtiest’ city-capital, on account of the heaps of refuse adorning the major roads and waterways.
 At that time, managing the volume of refuse generated on a daily basis posed a major challenge to the State government, hence the need to establish an outfit for proper waste management in the State.
 Consequently, the Lagos State Refuse Disposal Board (LSRDB) was instituted under Edict No. 9 of 1977, which was the first of its kind in West Africa.
 The Board was saddled with the responsibilities of environmental sanitation and domestic refuse collection and disposal in the State.